Improved bounds for Hadwiger's covering problem via thin-shell estimates: Concluding remarks

-The quantity $\ent\left[X+Y\right]-\ent\left[X\right]$ which appears on the right hand side of (\ref{eq:ent-app1}) has been studied in the context of reverse entropy power inequalities for convex measures, a natural generalization of log-concave measures (see \cite{BobMad13} and \cite{MadKont18}).
+The quantity $\ent\left[X+Y\right]-\ent\left[X\right]$ which appears on the right hand side of (\ref{eq:ent-app1}) has been studied in the context of reverse entropy power inequalities for convex measures, a natural generalisation of log-concave measures (see \cite{BobMad13} and \cite{MadKont18}).
 The upper bounds obtained there (when specialized to the log-concave case) as well as our improved bounds are perhaps far from optimal.
 To the best of our knowledge, a sharp upper bound is not known even in dimension one.
-We believe the extremizer would be a one-sided exponential distribution. \begin{acknowledgement*} We thank the Mathematical Sciences Research Institute in Berkeley, California, where part of this work was done during the Fall 2017 semester; we acknowledge the support of the institute and of the National Science Foundation under Grant No. 1440140.
-We also thank Shiri Artstein-Avidan and Bo'az Klartag for useful discussions. \end{acknowledgement*}
+We believe the extremiser would be a one-sided exponential distribution.

+Furthermore, in higher dimensions we can conjecture the following: for some universal constant $\varepsilon > 0$ and for every i.i.d. log-concave random vectors $X$ and $Y$ in $\R^n$, $\ent\left[X+Y\right]-\ent\left[X\right] \leq n(\ln 2 - \varepsilon)$.
+An even more ambitious guess here is that the extremiser should be the product one sided exponential distribution (giving the upper bound $n\gamma$ with $\gamma = 0.57\ldots$ denoting the Euler-Mascheroni constant) and the simplex for uniform distributions on convex bodies.

+Recall that our strategy from the proof of Proposition \ref{prop:MP_psi} for bounding $\ent\left[X+Y\right]-\ent\left[X\right]$ was to normalise $X$ to be isotropic and choose a Gaussian function $h(x) = \exp(-\lambda\|x\|_{2}^{2})$ in \eqref{eq:ent-app1}.
+Note however that any further improvements while working with this function $h$ might be particularly hard: by relying on now classical volume concentration results as well as on reductions for the slicing problem from \cite{dafnis}, it is possible to check that, if this choice for $h$ yields the bound $n(\ln 2 - \varepsilon)$ for uniform random vectors, then this also implies logarithmic bounds for the slicing problem.

+Theorem \ref{thm:main} has an immediate application in the geometry of numbers, and in particular to Ehrhart's conjecture from \cite{Ehr1, Ehr2}.
+This conjecture states that for every convex body $K$ in $\R^n$ with barycenter at the origin and such that the only lattice point of $\mathbb{Z}^n$ in the interior of $K$ is the origin, we have $|K| \leq \frac{(n+1)^n}{n!}$ (with equality attained when $K$ is the simplex $K = (n+1)\text{conv}\{0, e_1, \dots, e_n\}-(1,\dots,1)$).

+Ehrhart's conjecture has been confirmed for $n=2$ by Ehrhart, and in some special cases (see \cite{BeBe, Ehr3, NiPa}), but it remains open in general for $n \geq 3$.
+The general bound $|K| \leq (n+1)^n(1-(1-1/n)^n)$ was established in \cite{GrWi}.
+The better bound $|K|\le 4^{n}$ is a direct consequence of a more general result, namely \cite[Proposition 1.1]{BeHe}, concerning a strengthening of Ehrhart's conjecture; see also \cite{HeHeHe} for a simpler derivation of the bound $|K|\le 4^{n}$, which we also follow below.

+Both derivations of this bound made use of the Milman-Pajor inequality \eqref{eq:MP}, so Theorem \ref{thm:main} allows us now to obtain the following improvement.